Kong/kubernetes-ingress-controller/docs/references/custom-resources.md

   required to configure the plugin.
   All configuration values specific to the type of plugin go in here.
   Please read the documentation of the plugin being configured to set values in here.
+For any plugin in Kong, anything that goes in the `config` JSON key in the Admin API request, goes into the  `config` YAML key in this resource.
+  Please use a valid JSON to YAML convertor and place the content under the `config` key in the YAML above.
 - `plugin` field determines the name of the plugin in Kong.
   This field was introduced in Kong Ingress Controller 0.2.0.
 - Setting a label `global` to `"true"` will result in the plugin being applied globally in Kong, meaning it will be executed for every request that is proxied via Kong.

-**Please note:** validation of the configuration fields is left to the user.
+**Please note:** validation of the configuration fields is left to the user by default.
+It is advised to setup and use the admission validating controller to catch user errors.
-Setting invalid fields will result in errors in the Ingress Controller.
-This behavior is set to improve in the future.

 The plugins can be associated with Ingress or Service object in Kubernetes using `plugins.konghq.com` annotation.